thewca/wca-regulations-january-2026/wca-guidelines.md

 - 2i+++++) [EXAMPLE] Examples that are not considered using an electronic device: moving a camera, flipping over a phone, wearing a smartwatch.
 - 2i++++++) [EXAMPLE] Examples of using an electronic device: pressing a camera button, checking a message on a phone or smartwatch.
 - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected.
-- 2i1c+) [CLARIFICATION] Electronic hand warmers are considered electronic devices, and therefore are not permitted while inspecting or solving.
-However, non-electronic hand warmers may be used at any time during an attempt.
 - 2i2+) [CLARIFICATION] The competitor may hold or wear a camera anywhere, as long as the live feed of the camera is not visible to the competitor.
 - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid.
 - 2j2++) [EXAMPLE] If the WCA Delegate disqualifies a competitor during their third attempt in a round, only the third attempt and all following attempts in that event are disqualified, even if the circumstances that originated the disqualification occurred prior to this attempt.